«« German Plum Cake | The BEST Freezable Rolls Recipe »»

-After brunch, Ben with Social Elevated gave us a ton of great ideas on creating amazing social content and harnessing social influence.
+After brunch, Ben, with Social Elevated, gave us a ton of great ideas on creating amazing social content and harnessing social influence.

 Next, we drove over to Owlet Baby Monitors.
 I was so inspired by the owner.
-He has worked so long and so hard to improve the ability to monitor a baby’s vitals from home.
+He has worked so long and so hard to improve the ability to monitor a baby’s vitals at home.
 Owlet has helped many parents enjoy more peaceful rest.
 The owner and mastermind behind the product worked for years perfecting and testing.
-The product is now on the market and they are growing very quickly.
+The product is now on the market and growing very quickly.
 It was so awesome to see that this company’s hard work, sacrifice, vision, passion, and drive are now being rewarded.
 They are offering $25.00 off by clicking this link and typing in the coupon code affiliate25.

 Afterwards we drove to the hotel and had the chance to learn from other entrepreneurs who drove to us.

 The owner and founder of Alexx of Finders Keepers Purse company has changed my life.
 She created such a simple-yet-useful product (simple-yet-useful are often the most successful items on the market) that has saved me at least a half an hour cumulatively since the retreat in digging for my keys!
 Instead of dropping them in my purse or diaper bag, I just hang them on the side of the purse.
 Then when I need to find them I don’t have to dig.
-I was a major ‘key-digger’ before learning about and having this product but not anymore.
+I was a major ‘key-digger’ before learning about and having this product.
+But not anymore.
 I can always easily and quickly find my keys!
 Check them out on Amazon here!

 We then went to a lovely dinner by BonCom (Bonneville Communications) and learned about the upcoming Christmas campaign this year Light the World.
 It was so inspiring that I was brought to tears a few times.
 I’ll be writing a little bit about this amazing #LIGHTtheWorld campaign this November or December.